-In this model, each element in the UI is written in the code (in our case its C#) along with its unique identification property.
-A Pae Object simply models the objects within the test code.
-The use of such a model reduces the amount of duplicated code and means that in any case of UI changes, the fix in code will only be applied in one place.
+In this model, each element in the UI is written in the code (in our case, it's C#) along with its unique identification property.
+A Pae Object models the objects within the test code.
+Using such a model reduces the amount of duplicated code and means that in any case of UI changes, the fix in code will only be applied in one place.

 How should you learn selenium?

-Like any other new technology, Code language, or any other thing that you want to be good at, the best way is to practice practice, and more practice! learning selenium is a very challenging task but it’s no different from any other thing that you want to learn.
+Like any other new technology, Code language, or anything you want to be good at, the best way is to practice practice and more practice!
+Learning selenium is a challenging task, but it’s no different from what you want to know.

 The advantages of selenium

-The software industry has some great automated tools that can be used to automate your testing process, selenium is one of the best options available from this list.
+The software industry has some tremendous automated tools that can be used to automate your testing process; selenium is one of the best options available from this list.
 And why?

-Selenium is one of the most common tools that organizations are using today to automate their tests, learning selenium will open new doors and opportunities.
+Selenium is one of the most common tools that organizations use today to automate their tests; learning selenium will open new doors and opportunities.

-Selenium is a testing suite that provides the answer to the organization's testing needs.
+Selenium is a testing suite that answers the organization's testing needs.

 Selenium is built to be agile enough to develop with almost all major programming languages (Perl, Ruby C# Etc.).

-There is a huge community that shares knowledge with a variety of Best practices, Articles, and Tutorials.
+There is a vast community that shares knowledge with various Best practices, Articles, and Tutorials.

-Selenium allows you to save time with your testing executions due to the ability to run test cases simultaneously.
+Selenium allows you to save time with your testing executions due to running test cases simultaneously.

 Because it’s free… remember that you get some great benefits without spending your money.

-Selenium can automate tests that can run on all major browsers (Chrome, IE, Firefox, etc.).
+Selenium can automate tests on all major browsers (Chrome, IE, Firefox, etc.).